Building a Sustainable World – One Community Weekly Progress Update #241

 Sangam Stanczak (Ph.D. and P.E.) continued her work on the open source wet lab that will be used to test and assure the safety of the filtered greywater from the Communal Eco-shower.
 This week’s focus was calculating updated flow rates and drawing out version 2.0 filtration and sterilization details.

 Dean Scholz (Architectural Designer) continued helping us create quality Cob Village (Pod 3) renders.
-Here is update 88 of Dean’s work, continuing to test and develop the textures and lighting from the skylights and windows for the central dining, presentation hall, and adjacent kitchen areas.
+Here is update 88 of Dean’s work, continuing to test and develop the textures and lighting from the skylights and windows for the central dining, presentation hall, and adjacent kitchen areas, contributing in building a sustainable world.

 Dan Alleck (Designer and Illustrator) completed his 5th week working on the Compressed Earth Block Village render additions.
 This week he finished adding people and additional aesthetics to this final render of the Earth Block Village Classroom Looking West, which you can also now see on the website.